 “strong nonlinearity and stochasticity” clark

-The current field of forecasting has substantial breadth, ranging from the well-known and widely-used weather forecasts to epidemiological forecasts of population mortality (Lee and Carter, 1992) and global Alzheimer’s trends (Brookmyer et al 2007) to forecasts of bankruptcy declaration in the United States (Shumway et al 2001).Many of these fields have been developing for decades (Shumway et al 2001), but ecological forecasting is still in its relative infancy
+The current field of forecasting has substantial breadth, ranging from the well-known and widely-used weather forecasts to epidemiological forecasts of population mortality (Lee and Carter, 1992) and global Alzheimer’s trends (Brookmyer et al 2007) to forecasts of bankruptcy declaration in the United States (Shumway et al 2001).Many of these fields have been developing for decades (Shumway et al 2001), but ecological forecasting is still in its relative infancy (Dietze ref)

 While being an emerging field of forecasting, ecological forecasting currently spans numerous disciplines, with a variety of purposes.
-Summary of mini-lit review here, including topics and uses
+Summary of mini-lit review here, including topics and uses: yes!
+Can you add in the review methods you used?
+E.g. search terms, which databases?
+What criteria were applied for if a paper was included or not, etc. I would add a table summarizing your results into the main document, in addition to the description in text here.

 Applied uses